Modern Language Performance Award (MLPA)

 Awards are given only to those who are enrolled in at least twelve hours during the semester for which the award is requested.

-- Enroll in at least one foreign language class.
+- Enroll in at least one modern language class.

-Each semester you must take at least one foreign language class that relates to your major/minor.
+Each semester you must take at least one modern language class that relates to your major/minor.

 You must notify your advisor about any changes in your schedule.
 You will also need to report to them to ensure the renewal of your award for subsequent semesters.

-- Turn in an application for an FLPA.
+- Turn in an application for an MLPA.

-You can get a copy of the application by either coming by the office of the Department Secretary or by talking with your foreign language advisor.
+You can get a copy of the application by either coming by the office of the Department Administrative Assistant or by talking with your modern language advisor.

 - Maintain good academic standing.